 An exploration of the cataclysmic event in Jewish history known as the Holocaust.
-The course will examine the subject form the perspective of various academic disciplines-- historical, sociological, philosophical, artistic, and literary, among others -- and will include a field trip to the Holocaust Museum in Washington, D.C.
-(GEAreasII, IV)
+The course will examine the subject form the perspective of various academic disciplines - historical, sociological, philosophical, artistic, and literary, among others - and will include a field trip to the Holocaust Museum in Washington, D.C.
+(GE Areas II, IV)

 INTD.
-224 Dr. Dutko

-Science, Decision Making and Uncertainty
+224 Science, Decision Making and Uncertainty

 A study of decision making as it relates to scientific and public policy matters.
 The course covers philosophical, mathematical, and psychological aspects of decision making in the face of uncertain evidence.
 Topics include the nature of scientific evidence; probabilistic evidence and the law; uncertainty and medicine; and other issues such as nuclear power, waste disposal, and strategic nuclear planning.
 Reading taken from contemporary sources.
-(GEAreas I, II, V)
+(GE Areas I, II, V)

-NSCI 101 Prof. Kalafut

-History of Science and Technology

-A course for non-science majors that traces the evolution of scientific inquiry from the pre-Socratics to the present.
+Prof. Kalafut History of Science and Technology 3 credits A course for non-science majors that traces the evolution of scientific inquiry from the pre-Socratics to the present.
 The central ideas that enable man to understand and control the forces of nature and develop modern technological societies are examined.
 Selections from the classics in science will be studied.
 (No prerequisites.)

-NSCI 102 Science and Society

-Dr. Baril, Prof. S. Casey
+NSCI 102 Dr. Baril, Prof. S. Casey Science and Society 3 credits

 This course would attempt to show how the sciences, particularly the behavioral sciences, impact both positively and negatively on society.
-Issues dealt with would include the nature of science, similarities and differences between the scientific disciplines, the impact of science on the concept of free will, and the philosophical and moral implications of psychological testing, socio-biology, and Skinnerian radical behaviorism.
+Issues dealt with would include the nature of science. similarities and differences between the scientific disciplines, the impact of science on the concept of free will, and the philosophical and moral implications of psychological testing, socio-biology, and Skinnerian radical behaviorism.

-NSCI 201

-Dr. Carey

-Science and the Human Environment 3 credits
+NSCI 201 Dr. Carev Science and the 3 credits Human Environment